Is High-Yield Savings Account Interest Taxable?

 Health Savings: A health savings account (HSA) can earn interest.
 This interest is tax-free (and so is the money you contribute) as long as you use it to pay for qualified health expenses.
 Just make sure you don’t exceed your HSA contribution limit.
 If you do, you could face penalties.

-Retirement Savings: These plans can boost your savings, but there are things you should know about 401(k)s and IRAs before you choose one.
-Interest earned from a traditional IRA or 401(k) isn’t really tax free, but you might avoid paying any taxes until later.
+Retirement Savings: These plans can boost your savings, but there are pros and cons to 401(k)s and IRAs.
+Interest earned from a traditional IRA or 401(k) isn’t really tax-free, but you might avoid paying any taxes until later.
 Interest and contributions to these retirement accounts aren’t taxed until you make withdrawals.

 Is having a high-yield savings account worth it?